rust-lang/rfcs/text/3416-feature-metadata.md

 All other keys are described in their individual RFCs.

-# Reference-level explanation

-[reference-level-explanation]: #reference-level-explanation

-`enables` will take the place of the feature dependency array that currently exists.
-Semantics will remain unchanged.

-This is a required key.
-If there are no requirements, an empty list should be provided (`enables = []`).
-This content is already in the index.

-# General Implementation & Usage
+## General Implementation & Usage

-Use cases for this information will likely develop with time, but one of the simplest applications is for information output with `cargo add`:
+Use cases for these new keys will likely develop with time, but one of the simplest applications is for information output with `cargo add`:

 ```text
 crab@rust foobar % cargo add regex